char/MojangBlacklistBypass/README.md

 `-javaargument:/path/to/MojangServerBlacklist.jar`

 **Make sure you change the path to wherever you are storing the jar!** I recommend keeping it in your .minecraft folder.

+### Please note:
+If your path has spaces in it, you will need to wrap it in double-quotes, like so:
+`-javaargument:"/path with spaces/to/MojangServerBlacklist.jar"`